yukinogatari/TheOtherRoles-GM/README.md

 | Voting The Witch Saves All The Targets | If set to true, all the cursed targets will survive at the end of the meeting
 -----------------------

+## Ninja
+### **Team: Impostors**

+The Ninja is an Impostor that can turn invisible.
+While stealthed, the Ninja moves faster than a normal Crewmate, and kills don't cause them to warp.
+However, using their stealth ability increases their kill cooldown--a penalty for killing while invisible, and a short penalty applied after unstealthing.

 ## Guesser
 ### **Team: Crewmates or Impostors**